tokkonopapa/WordPress-IP-Geo-Block/_codex/03/the-best-practice-of-target-settings.md

 <div class="alert alert-info">
   <strong>NOTE:</strong>
-  If you want to give permission to the specific IP address, put it (with
+  If you want to accept the specific IP addresses, put them (with
   <a href="https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing" title="Classless Inter-Domain Routing - Wikipedia, the free encyclopedia">CIDR notation</a>
   if you need) into the
   "<strong>White list of extra IP addresses prior to country code</strong>"